GUIDE TO EV CHARGING

 • Charging your vehicle with a specific home charging point is convenient, safe and eco-friendly.

-• All of the charging units that we sell have been tested to the highest standard, gaining third party certification.
+• All the charging units that we sell have been tested to the highest standard, gaining third party certification.

 You can take your home charger with you if you move house, but you’ll need to arrange for it to be un-installed and then installed at your new property – so, it may be more cost-efficient to choose a new charger instead.
-You can contact BOXT customer support on 0800 193 7777, or chat to an advisor on live chat through the BOXT website, to find out more.

 If you change your car, you can continue to use the same at-home charger.
-You might just need to invest in a new charging cable if, for example, the socket type on your car has changed from type 1 to type 2.

 Manufacturers recommend only charging EVs to 80%, as this helps to prolong the life of your battery and will still provide you with plenty of driving miles.